leonhard-s/auraxium/CONTRIBUTING.md

 This project uses the [`unittest` testing framework](https://docs.python.org/3/library/unittest.html) for code validation.

+The repository does have a workflow set up that will run `unittest` over any files matching `<module>_test.py` in the `tests/` directory.
+Add your own tests there and they should be picked up just fine.

-Currently, only the `auraxium.census` module is being tested at all, but higher coverage is always desirable.
+Currently, only `auraxium.census` and `auraxium.cache` are being tested at all, but higher coverage is always desirable.

 ## Environment